 (..exsiting texts…)

-TWBTT target WUR beacon transmission time

-(..exsiting texts…)
+(#3146)(..exsiting texts…)

 29.2 WUR channel, WUR primary channel, and WUR discovery channel

 WUR channel is a channel in which a WUR AP transmits WUR Wake-up frames to an associated WUR non-AP STA.

 WUR primary channel is a channel in which a WUR AP transmits WUR Beacon frames (see 29.6.2 (WUR Beacon generation)).
-The WUR primary channel is indicated in the WUR Operating Class and the WUR Channel subfields in the WUR Operation element contained in a Beacon, Association Response, Reassociation Response, or Probe Response frame transmitted by the WUR AP.(..existing texts…)
+The WUR primary channel is indicated in the WUR Operating Class and the WUR Channel subfields in the WUR Operation element contained in a Beacon, Association Response, Reassociation Response, or Probe Response frame transmitted by the WUR AP.

+A WUR AP shall not set the WUR Operating Class subfield in the WUR Operation element it transmits to an operating class for which the behavior limits set, listed in Annex E, includes the DFS_50_100_Behavior (see 30.1 (Introduction)).(#3042)

+A WUR AP shall not set the WUR Discovery Operating Class field in the WUR Discovery element it transmits to an operating class for which the behavior limits set, listed in Annex E, includes the DFS_50_100_Behavior (see 30.1 (Introduction)).(#3042)

+(..existing texts…)

 TGba editor: Change 9.4.2.297 WUR Operation element as follows: